16 Cat Litter Alternatives for Those Desperate Moments

 Another inexpensive and biodegradable alternative to kitty litter is litter made of wood pellets.
 You've probably seen similar alternative cat litter being used in hamster or rabbit habitats, for example.

 Typically used as fuel for gas stoves or bedding for livestock, wood pellets litter can also be used as cat litter.
+Cat's sometimes don't take to it that well but it's a popular option in many types of dog toilets, especially litter trays.

 When they come into contact with cat urine or moisture, they tend to clump up and expand.
 Furthermore, you can also add baking soda to this litter for protection from odor.